CharielLee236/yishien.github.io/about.md

 ---
 layout: page
 title: About Me
-layout: page
-title: About Me
-description: "I'm a Digital Media Technology student from Xiamen University Malaysia seeking internship opportunities in the digital media industry to expand my knowledge and skills."
 ---

+I'm a Digital Media Technology student from Xiamen University Malaysia seeking internship opportunities in the digital media industry to expand my knowledge and skills.

 ## Education